taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 1) Create initial condition file
 ---------------------------------

-A python script for generating the initial condition file (``create.py``) is included in the directory.
+A python script for generating the initial condition file (``create.py`` or ``create.ipynb``) is included in the directory.
 Detailed explanations will be given in the session.

 2) Create parameter file
 -------------------------

-A sample parameter file is included in the directory.
+A sample parameter file (``param.txt``) is included in the directory.
 Detailed explanations will be given in the session.

 3) Create configuration file
 -----------------------------

-A configuration file (Config.sh) is included in the directory.
+A configuration file (``Config.sh``) is included in the directory.
 Detailed explanations will be given in the session.

 Compilation
 ======================================================